Shubodh/shubodh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a robotics researcher working in the areas of spatial intelligence and generative learning.
-My research aims to build _general_ robot agents which are capable of tackling complex tasks across diverse environments, with an emphasis on understanding the structure, dynamics and constraints of the real world.
+My research aims to build _general-purpose_ robot agents which are capable of taking complex set of actions across diverse environments, while understanding the structure, dynamics and constraints of the real world.
+My interests span robot learning as well as "classical" robotics.
+I have also worked on "AI for Science" research.

 Currently, I'm working with [Dr Charu Sharma](https://www.iiit.ac.in/people/faculty/Charusharma/) at [Machine Learning Lab](https://mll.iiit.ac.in/), IIIT Hyderabad.
 Previously, I was an MS by Research student at [Robotics Research Center](https://robotics.iiit.ac.in/) advised by [Prof Madhava Krishna](https://robotics.iiit.ac.in/) .
 I did my Bachelor's degree at Birla Institute of Technology & Science, Pilani ([BITS Pilani](https://www.bits-pilani.ac.in/)).